awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

    :lines: 26-
    :language: php

-Delete an Receipt Rule Set
+Delete a Receipt Rule Set
 ==========================

 Remove a specified receipt rule set that is not currently disabled.
 This will also delete all of the receipt rules it contains.